By Jack Myers

 Meanwhile, Lincoln’s own advisors were being given the same terrifying information.
 Lincoln would be targeted by K.G.C. assassins in Baltimore.
 They hired Allan Pinkerton and his Pinkerton Detective Agency to spy on the Baltimore conspirators.

 Both investigative teams came to the same startling conclusion — Lincoln would almost certainly be murdered if he attempted to travel through Baltimore.
 Pinkerton’s report included the astonishing detail that Marshal Kane himself was likely involved with the plot — or at least would offer Lincoln little or no protection because of his loyalty to the rebel cause.

 Pinkerton persuaded Lincoln to allow him to surreptitiously sneak the President-elect through Baltimore in the dead of night, allowing Abe to quietly and safely arrive at the White House.

-But war itself was not be averted.
-One by one as the Southern states began to secede, a startled Lincoln ordered Northern troops from Pennsylvania and Massachusetts to hurry south to protect Washington, D.C.
-Problem was, the troops were viciously attacked in Baltimore as the passed over the Pratt Street Bridge.
+But war itself was not averted.
+One by one, as the Southern states began to secede, a startled Lincoln ordered Northern troops from Pennsylvania and Massachusetts to hurry south to protect Washington, D.C.
+The Problem was that the troops were viciously attacked in Baltimore as they passed over the Pratt Street Bridge.
 The scene of the confrontation and following riot began at the foot of Concord Street, in front of the offices of James Armstrong & Associates, where Armstrong, Saulsbury, and Webb were all employed.

 That evening, an incensed Marshal Kane, a close friend and political associate of Charles Webb, fired off this incendiary telegraph to the Maryland militia: